qaisalzaghal/Tweet_Prediction_Task/README.md

 # Tweet_Prediction_Task
-This project aims to create the largest ground truth fake news analysis dataset for real and fake news content in relation to social media posts.
-Below illustrates the major contributions of the TruthSeeker dataset to the current fake news dataset landscape:
+This project focuses on building a robust fake news detection system by leveraging social media content.
+It introduces the TruthSeeker dataset, which aims to be one of the most comprehensive ground truth datasets for identifying real and fake news in social media posts.

-##  Collecting data
-I collected the Data from the Truth Sick site.
-The data set contains three databases.
-I took the database for training the machine learning models
+##  📥 Data Collection
+The data was sourced from the [https://www.unb.ca/cic/datasets/truthseeker-2023.html](Canadian Institute) website and consists of three databases.
+One of these databases was used to train the machine learning models.

-##  Preprocessing data
+##  🧹 Data Preprocessing
-In the data cleaning process, I removed the Stop Words and Punkstuctions and calculated the number of words before and after clean, Then I performed Steming and Lemmatization operations
+-The preprocessing pipeline involved:
+-Removing stop words and punctuations
+-Calculating the word count before and after cleaning -Applying stemming and lemmatization techniques to normalize the text

-##  preparing data for ML models
+##  ⚙️ Data Preparation for Machine Learning
-I used TF-DECTORIZATION to represent the Data to be ready to enter the model, and then train data on Logistic Regional Model
+To convert text into numerical features, I used TF-IDF vectorization.
+The data was then used to train a Logistic Regression model for initial predictions.

-## 🧨 Train LSTM model
+## 🧠 LSTM Model Training
-I built the LSTM model and selected the appropriate HyperParameter for the database for the best possible result

-## testing using postman
-I tried the model on postman and gave the results (False, True) according to the tweet content
+An LSTM (Long Short-Term Memory) neural network was built and fine-tuned using appropriate hyperparameters to improve prediction accuracy on the dataset.

+## 🧪 Model Testing via Postman
+The final model was tested using Postman, which returned binary predictions (True or False) based on the authenticity of the tweet content.